suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/suites-api.md

 # Suites Testing API

 Suites provides a comprehensive and flexible API for setting up and managing unit tests.
 Whether you're writing solitary unit tests or sociable unit tests, Suites simplifies the process with a consistent and semantic interface.
+The effectiveness of this API is maximized when your application code adheres to [sound design principles for testability](../design-for-testability/index.md).

 ## Terminology Clarification